 Both VPS and dedicated server plans are available in "managed hosting" plans, which may be the right fit for you if you need the power and flexibility of a complete server but don't have the skills or resources in your organization to manage the server yourself.

-Once you have decided which type of hosting is right for you, you can use our Hosting Features Comparison tool to compare your various options.
+Once you have decided which type of hosting is right for you, you can use our site to compare your various options.

 In order to make the most of your web hosting, and understand the various pricing schemes available, it's helpful to know what you are actually buying when you buy web hosting, and what the company is spending your fees on.

 Though you will never see it, one of the biggest expenses of web hosting is the physical equipment, the servers themselves.
 These are very fast and powerful rack-mounted computers.